Summary of How to Choose a VPN

 7. Proactive planning for the future

 A VPN that is adding servers over time is probably one that is growing and will be available over the long term.
-Yet a VPN should be looking even further into the future.
+Yet a VPN should look even further into the future.
 Is the VPN testing (or already implementing) technologies that may well become standards in the future?
-E.g, the WireGuard protocol is expected by many to become the prominent VPN security protocol in coming years.
+For example, the WireGuard protocol is expected by many to become the most prominent VPN security protocol in coming years (if it isn’t already).
 VPNs should be involved with it now, at least to some extent.

 Likewise, quantum computing is at the forefront of future computing technology.
-When quantum computing eventually comes to fruition, the encryption protocols currently in use may well be “broken” by it.
-There is currently active research into “post-quantum cryptography” and VPNs should also be starting to investigate this field.
+When quantum computing eventually comes to fruition, some of the encryption protocols currently in use may well be “broken” by it.
+There is currently active research into “post-quantum cryptography,” and VPNs should also be starting to investigate this field.

 Search for a VPN that meets your criteria

 Once you have an ordered list of the criteria that are important to you in choosing a VPN, it’s time to create a list of VPNs that merit your consideration.
-Start with a basic list and then more fully investigate the VPNs on the list and methodically winnow out those that do not satisfy your criteria as well as others do.
+Start with a basic list and then more fully investigate the VPNs on the list, methodically winnowing out those that do not satisfy your criteria as well as others do.

 The creation of an initial list of VPNs to consider for your own use can be daunting.
-However, one can find on the web some lists that others have compiled by others.
+However, one can find on the web some lists that have compiled by other people or organizations.
 After choosing to use such a list (or lists), by sifting through some data resources about the VPNs on the web, you should be able to produce a personalized list of a reasonable number of VPNs that may satisfy your criteria.
 We’ll work on that next…

 In this article I’ve presented, in order of decreasing importance, the criteria that I consider to be of particular relevance when I am evaluating VPN services for their trustworthiness and their reliability to uphold my Internet privacy and security.

-In the next article of this “Choosing a Trustworthy VPN” series, titled “Lists of VPNs for Your Consideration”, we’ll present some lists from external sources of VPNs to consider, and then compare, contrast and combine some of those lists.
-Also, we’ll review a list of VPNs to consider that I have produced, based mainly on information from a seemingly unbiased source.
+In the next article of this “Choosing a Trustworthy VPN” series, titled “Lists of VPNs for Your Consideration,” we’ll present some lists of VPNs from external sources to consider, and then compare, contrast, and combine some of those lists.
+Also, we’ll review the list that I have produced of VPNs for my own consideration, based mainly on information from seemingly unbiased sources.